microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#4472 - Windows Terminal Session Management.md

   ```sh
   man ping > wt -w 0 split-pane cat
   ```
-  Is there some way for WT to pass it's stdin/out handles to the child process it's creating?
+  Is there some way for WT to pass its stdin/out handles to the child process it's creating?
 This is _not_ related to the current spec at hand, just something the author considered while writing the spec.
 This likely belongs over in [#492], or in its own spec.